Signing Autistic Lives – Podcast 9

 Leslie: Does a person have to attend a workshop in order to be successful or in order to use the Signing Autistic Lives products?

 Candice: No, they don’t.
 However, we have found that the workshops provide additional support for everyone.
-Workshops include flash cards, suggested categories, creating templates for word lists/signs and lots of short cuts for faster learning.
-One of the things that we found with our community was the mixed amount of resources between books and flash cards.
-We developed a specific kind of flash card that is unique for children with autism and the adults and peers who support them.
-The first series of the flashcard for you to refer are the flash cards that we developed, there called Life Flow because it has to do with how you live your life and the things that you do from morning until night, instead of learning what do you see at the zoo, for family and friends.
-The first of the flashcards that we have in our website is called the breakfast set, in that set what we have, it’s a fifteen page guide and it’s by bullets.
+Workshops include flashcards, suggested categories, creating templates for word lists/signs and lots of short cuts for faster learning.
+One of the things that we found with our community was the mixed amount of resources between books and flashcards.
+We developed a specific kind of flashcard that is unique for children with autism and the adults and peers who support them.
+The first series of the flashcard for you to refer are the flashcards that we developed, there called Life Flow because it has to do with how you live your life and the things that you do from morning until night, instead of learning what do you see at the zoo, for family and friends.
+The first of the flashcards that we have on our website is called the breakfast set, in that set what we have, it’s a fifteen-page guide and it’s by bullets.
 This kind of simplistic way of learning so it’s not paragraph by paragraph but they’re bullets, it’s only fifteen pages and it lays a foundation that will assist you if you have a workshop.

 The workshop does bring everyone together on the same page and in a few hours, they put together the idea of “Okay we got it, we know how it works, let’s put a plan in place into what’s the next step.”
-The workshop covers the information in the 15 page guide but with greater depth.
-The flash cards are unique to how you live and go through the day.
-The front of card is simple and clean, minimal colors to reduce visual complexity, the back has more information for adult learning.
+The workshop covers the information in the 15-page guide but with greater depth.
+The flashcards are unique to how you live and go through the day.
+The front of the card is simple and clean, minimal colors to reduce visual complexity, the back has more information for adult learning.

 Leslie: I can see how that would be very helpful and I did start signing with my son, just using a few signs, and like you said I just used Baby Signs because that’s what I had on hand and I got too frustrated one day so I figured well it can’t hurt to try the signs, “If it doesn’t work, It doesn’t work” but after 2 days of signing, just using the two signs “more” and “all done,” he learned that if he signed “all done” he could get out of his high chair which he hates so it was a big motivator.
 He hates to sit still very long so he was eager to learn that.
 The sign “more,” he learned when it came to sweets.
 “I can get more candy, I can get more cookies?!”
 We made sure that is was a positive experience, it’s more fun and he would benefit from it so he wanted to learn and within a matter of a week, he was saying the words that he had signed.
 So it’s very amazing to me because I had them…